Industry Standards for Plastic UV Protection

 acrylic plastic for UV protection

-Just like our skin, plastics are sensitive to the sun and its damaging UV rays.
+Just like our skin, plastics are sensitive to the sun and its damaging UV rays, making UV protection vital.
 Extended exposure to sunlight and harsh outdoor environments can break down the chemical bonding of plastics, leading to discoloration and weakening of the material.
 Fortunately to combat the harmful effects of UV radiation on the appearance and physical characteristics of plastics, you can use UV stabilization.
 It’s one of the most efficient strategies for protecting polymer resins from the corrosive effects of UV radiation.
 Keep reading to learn more about the industry standards for plastic UV protection.

 What Is Plastic UV Protection?